raspberrypi/documentation/technical-faq.md

 ## Can I share files with my Windows machines

 Yes, there are a number of ways of doing this, but the most common is to use what are called Samba shares.
-We don't have any specific documentation on Samba shares just yet, but any instructions for Linux should work.
+We don't have any specific documentation on Samba shares in our official docs just yet, but [here](https://www.raspberrypi.org/magpi/samba-file-server/) is one from our magazine, [The Magpi](https://www.raspberrypi.org/magpi)

 It's also easy to copy files to and from Windows devices, rather than sharing folders.
 There is plenty of documentation [here](./remote-access/README.md)